ewrogers/SleepHunter4/docs/src/user-interface/spell-target.md

 The dead-zone is the area in the center of the circle, where no spells will be cast.
 The solid blue tiles are the tiles that will be selected for casting the spell, in clockwise order.

-The `Absolute X/Y` is used to select the tile on the map.
+The `Absolute Tile` is used to select the tile on the map.
 This will be the center of the circular region.
+It is not relative to your character's current position.

 The `Inner Radius` is used to select the dead-zone, where no spells will be cast.
 Use **Zero (0)** to disable the dead-zone and include the center tile, turning it into a solid circle.